Braintree Flower Bed Maintenance Services

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Braintree should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil drainage and pH.
+Plant selection in Braintree should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil drainage and pH (5.5-6.5).
 Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
 Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
-Space perennials 12-18 inches apart for air circulation.
+Space perennials 12-18 inches apart.
 Spring (late April-May) and early fall (September-early October) are optimal planting times, avoiding heat waves and saturated soils.
-Use nursery-quality, disease-free plants (typically #1 or #2 containers), and provide establishment care with deep watering 2-3 times weekly for the first month.
+Use nursery-quality, disease-free plants (#1 or #2 containers), and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Braintree's Environmental Initiatives

-Braintree’s stormwater management aligns with MassDEP Stormwater Standards and the Clean Water Act, requiring best practices to prevent fertilizer and pesticide runoff.
-Apply fertilizers based on soil tests, use slow-release products, and avoid application before heavy rain.
-Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
+Braintree’s stormwater management aligns with MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by following soil test recommendations and using slow-release products.
+Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
 Mulch beds with 2-4 inches to prevent erosion.
-Native plantings support pollinators and wildlife, and leaving perennial stalks through winter provides habitat for beneficial insects.
-These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Braintree’s sustainability and biodiversity goals.
+Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
+Coordinate with municipal pollinator initiatives and MA Audubon for habitat integration.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Braintree’s sustainability goals.

 Braintree Engineering Division